- 1 Research on the Uses for CBD Oil

 This review from 2010 observed the link between CB2 receptors, which are stimulated by CBD, and their potentially positive effects on autoimmune dysfunctions.

-Using CBD oil to reduce the occurrence of seizures has been the subject of a lot of discussions recently.
+Using CBD to reduce the occurrence of seizures has been the subject of a lot of discussions recently.
 Many experts have noted the possible benefits for patients suffering from seizures.
 In particular, seizures associated with forms of epilepsy have been looked at in detail.

 Researchers from Ohio State University in the U.S conducted a study on 225 patients with a form of epilepsy called Lennox-Gastaut syndrome that observed a drop of more than 50% in atonic seizure frequency in a group that took 10 – 20 mg of CBD every day.

-Researchers believe CBD oil can reduce stress and anxiety symptoms in a similar way to how it benefits depression: by stimulating receptors in the brain to increase the secretion of serotonin in the body.
+Researchers believe CBD oil can reduce stress and anxiety symptoms in a similar way to how it helps depression: by stimulating receptors in the brain to increase the secretion of serotonin in the body.

 An interesting piece of research on individuals with generalised anxiety disorder (SAD) also showed improvements in public speaking-induced anxiety and stress after taking CBD.

-Sleep improvement as a result of CBD oil ingestion can come as a result of the cannabinoids directly as well as a side effect of CBD’s other benefits.
+Sleep improvement as a result of CBD ingestion can come as a result of the cannabinoids directly as well as a side effect of CBD’s other benefits.
 For example, reduced stress, anxiety and pain, which CBD has been linked to, will all have a positive effect on sleep.

 There certainly seems to be a clear link between the effects of CBD on libido and sexual pleasure; CBD lube and even CBD condoms can be purchased.
-However, does CBD oil boost sex-drive or are these things all pure gimmicks?
+However, does CBD boost sex-drive or are these things all pure gimmicks?

-A strong piece of research on CBD oil and acne from 2014 indicates that CBD oil can have some powerful anti-acne effects.
+A strong piece of research on CBD oil and acne from 2014 indicates that CBD can have some powerful anti-acne effects.
 It observed the ability of CBD to reduce the inflammation associated with acne on face or brow by slowing down production of abnormal lipids beneath the skin.
 High lipid production leads to oily skin and inflammation, which is a major cause of acne.

 ADHD, which is a mental disorder, is typically hard to treat since it can be displayed and interpreted very differently.
 As a result, many sufferers choose to self-medicate with other drugs and substances to get relief, many of which can have undesirable side effects.
 The low side-effect nature of CBD oil could prove to be an excellent alternative for ADHD sufferers if the early research stands up.